 If not, try shooting with an ND filter.
-You can carry a bunch of ND filters and then shot & decide if that had worked out for you or not.
-Try adjusting the shutter speed with different ND filters.
+You can carry a bunch of ND filters and then shoot and decide if that has worked out for you or not.
+Then, try adjusting the shutter speed with other ND filters.

 Also, you can combine both ND & CPL filters.
-They both together will do their work of stopping the light from hitting the sensor and enhancing the colors in the scene.
+They both together will do their work of stopping the light from hitting the sensor.

-You can use a Circular filter if you wanted to enhance the colors in the field itself.
-The CPL filter quite works well in enhancing the sky and foliage colors.
-So, you can experiment the way you wanted with the filters.
+You could use a Circular filter to enhance the colors in the field itself.
+The CPL filter works to improve the sky and foliage colors.
+So, you can experiment the way you want with the filters.

 5. Enjoy your time

 Just enjoy your time, do wholeheartedly & with dedication.
-Whether you’re doing Long Exposure Photography at the Waterfall or spending some time alone in the peace.
-I just want you to enjoy the feeling of creating something.
+Whether you’re doing Long Exposure Waterfall Photography or spending some time alone in the peace.
+I want you to enjoy the feeling of creating something.

 You might have done the Long Exposures before also (If you did).
-There’s also a possibility that if you are reading this you’re a pro in Long Exposure or Landscape Photography.
+There’s also a possibility that if you are reading this article.
+You’re a pro in Long Exposures.

-Feel the vibes of nature around the Jibhi waterfall or any other waterfall you will be going to visit.
-Just enjoy your day there and just keep clicking & improving.
+Feel the vibes of nature around the Jibhi waterfall or any other waterfall you will visit.
+Just enjoy your day there and keep clicking & improving.

 In the end, I just wanted to summarise that keep learning.
-Now keep learning doesn’t mean that you’ll get fixed at one place and reading & reading.
+Keep learning doesn’t mean that you’ll get fixed at one place and reading & reading.

-Instead, try to observe the happenings going around your surroundings.
-How you can utilize your surroundings to your use.
+Instead, try to observe the happenings around your surroundings and utilize your surroundings to your use.

-And don’t forget to practice long exposure shots before you head out in the field.
-Creating a scene in the mind is directly related to getting the optimal result.
+And don’t forget to practice long exposure waterfall shots before heading out in the field.
+Creating a scene in the head is directly related to getting the optimal result.

-I hope that the article had helped you & I was able to solve your problem of learning long exposure photography of the waterfall.
+I hope that the article has helped you & I solved your problem of learning long exposure photography of the waterfall.